singleye/KnowledgeBase/Tensorflow/README.md

 Please specify the cuDNN version you want to use.
 [Leave empty to default to cuDNN 7.0]:

 Please specify the location where cuDNN 7 library is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]:/usr/lib/aarch64-linux-gnu
+[Default is /usr/local/cuda]:/usr/lib/aarch64-linux-gnu/

-Do you wish to build TensorFlow with TensorRT support? [y/N]:
+Do you wish to build TensorFlow with TensorRT support? [y/N]: y TensorRT support will be enabled for TensorFlow.

+Please specify the location where TensorRT is installed.
+[Default is /usr/lib/x86_64-linux-gnu]:/usr/lib/aarch64-linux-gnu/

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.